Faysselh/-Piscine-Pro---Web-Application-Security-Fundamentals/module0x1/ex01/Payloads.md

 <input type="number" name="amount" value="100"/>
 <input type="submit" value="Transfer Money"/>
 ```
-### Second Method with an interface more developped ! and the content-type but not really needed because in that case we have, 1.
-Error: NetworkError when attempting to fetch resource. and 2.
-Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8080/transfer.
-(Reason: CORS header ‘Access-Control-Allow-Origin’ missing).
-Status code: 200.
+### Second Method with an interface more developped ! and the content-type but not really needed.

 ```
 <!DOCTYPE html>